santiment/academy/src/docs/labels/withdrawn-from/index.md

 ---

 ## Description
-A "withdrawn_from" label is used to identify the entity involved in a withdrawal action.
+A`withdrawn_from` label is used to identify the entity involved in a withdrawal action.

-Most common case is a centralized exchange withdrawal.
-See the details on the picture below.
+The most common case is a centralized exchange (CEX) withdrawal.
+See the details in the image below.

 ## API Name